Sv443-Network/UserUtils/.changeset/curvy-needles-obey.md

 ---
-"@sv443-network/userutils": major
+"@sv443-network/userutils": minor
 ---

-Rewrote `amplifyMedia()` using a new approach for clear and undistorted audio.
+Removed the limiter (DynamicsCompressorNode) from `amplifyMedia()` for clear and undistorted audio.
-Instead of just one post-amplifier GainNode and a DynamicsCompressorNode, there are now two GainNodes (one for pre-amp, one for post-amp) and ten BiquadFilterNodes in-between them for predetermined frequency bands.

-**Migration info:**
-- The methods `setGain()` and `getGain()` have been exchanged for `setPreampGain()`, `getPreampGain()`, `setPostampGain()` and `getPostampGain()`
-- The parameter `initialMultiplier` has been exchanged for `initialPreampGain` and `initialPostampGain` to support the new system and reduce confusion (they are not multipliers strictly speaking)
+**Notable changes:**
+- The property `source` has been renamed to `sourceNode` to fit the naming of the `gainNode` property
 - A boolean property `enabled` has been added to check if the amplification is enabled or not
-- The property `gainNode` has been exchanged for `preampNode` and `postampNode`
-- The property `source` has been renamed to `sourceNode` to fit the naming of the other properties
+- The parameter `initialMultiplier` has been renamed to `initialGain` to reduce confusion (it is not a multiplier strictly speaking)
-- A property `filterNodes` has been added to house an array of the ten BiquadFilterNodes